Collections by Preparation

 The majority of our dry collection is skeletal material, though there are a few skins (some old, stuffed skins and a few skins of very large specimens that were too big to preserve as ethanol specimens).

 Cleared and Stained

-The formalin collection has been the fastest growing portion of our collection, having increased by over 500% in the last 25 years.
+The formalin collection has been the fastest growing portion of our collection, having increased by nearly 500% in the last 25 years.
 This collection consists primarily of amphibian larvae, particularly tadpoles, stored in 10% formalin.